giordi91/giordi91.github.io/content/post/viewportClamp.md

 # The skybox problem

-I always found a skybox an incredible tool to increase the quality of your scene, as soon as you add a skybox everything looks better, even lighting altough probably that is just my brain playing tricks.
+I always found a skybox an incredible tool to increase the quality of your scene, as soon as you add a skybox everything looks better, even lighting although probably that is just my brain playing tricks.

-When I got to the point of rendering a skybox in my DX12 game engine I went the quick and hacky way, just render a big enough spehere and be done with it.
+When I got to the point of rendering a skybox in my DX12 game engine I went the quick and hacky way, just render a big enough sphere and be done with it.
 That comes with several problems first of all if you don't move the sphere with your camera you can easily get out of the sphere or the sphere will start clipping far away objects when your camera moves.